lzwjava/blog-source/_posts/2025-01-02-legal-diff-en.md

 ---

-### Key Differences Between the Legal Systems of the United States and China

 The legal systems of the United States and China differ significantly in various aspects, reflecting their distinct historical, cultural, and political contexts.
 Here are the main differences:

 1. Legal Tradition and Foundation: